atreyasha/sentiment-argument-mining/src/README.md

-## Sentiment and Argumentation Mining (UN Security Council Speeches)
+## Sentiment Analysis and Argumentation Mining (UN Security Council Speeches)

 This readme will summarize our code and results in conducting sentiment analysis and argumentation mining on the UNSC corpus.